Spin Away Your Self-Quarantine Blues With Flow Arts

-You won’t.
+The day you stop slapping a prop in the face is the day you stop challenging yourself.
 However, it will become less frequent over time, and it’ll quickly fade from a fear into a mild routine annoyance as you attain more control and body awareness.
 This is why we recommend starting with soft, squishy props, like beanbags wrapped in socks, instead of trying to go straight to metal-tipped fire whips.
 You can even make props out of plushies!

-It can feel frustrating and demotivating to slap yourself in the face with your props, drop them, or get them tangled up!
+It can feel frustrating and demotivating as a beginner to slap yourself in the face with your props, drop them, or get them tangled up!
 THIS IS SUPER NORMAL; do not despair.
 We all do this constantly.
 If I’m not hitting myself in the face at least a few times a session, if means I’m not learning enough new things.

 The solution is not to avoid practice, but again, simply to choose your inevitable face-slapping objects wisely, so that you are getting slapped with squishy, friendly objects instead of hard, pointy ones.

 Do you ever accidentally hit yourself in the face with fire?

 Once in a while.
 It’s kind of annoying, but, if you take fire safety relatively seriously and use well-designed fire props, it is actually not as scary as it sounds.
 I promise there are good explanations for this, but I’m not going to tempt you to try fire until you feel comfortable spinning things that aren’t on fire.